-The UK system of PRS regulation is now officially co-regulatory by design.
+The UK system of PRS regulation is co-regulatory by design.
 Ofcom is empowered under Section 121 of the 2003 Communications Act, through the PRS Condition, to establish a system to ensure that providers of PRS comply with regulations in place.
 Ofcom approves a Code of Practice for PRS regulation which is then administered by an 'enforcement authority' - PPP in this case.
-Of com thus holds overall responsibility and accountability for PRS regulation in the UK.
+Ofcom thus holds overall responsibility and accountability for PRS regulation in the UK.
 It takes action where a direction given by PPP under its Code is not complied with.
 It has legally ensconced powers in the 2003 Act to deal with a breach of the PRS Condition, action which may include 'issuing an enforcement notification, imposing a financial penalty, or requiring the contravening provider to suspend (for an indefinite period) the provision of premium rate services provided by it' (Ofcom 2008: 7).
 The 2003 Act defines a PRS as consisting of 'the provision of the contents of communications transmitted by means of an electronic communications network; or allowing the user of an electronic communications service to make use, by making of a transmission by means of that service, of a facility made available to the users of the electronic communications service' (Section 120, paragraph 8).

 Ofcom has produced a set of criteria for effective co- and self-regulation, one of whose stipulations is that there must be a 'clear division of responsibility between co-regulatory body (sic) and Ofcom' (Ofcom and ICSTIS 2005: 3).
 PPP in practice has been responsible for operational regulation of the PRS industry, whilst Ofcom exercised approval or otherwise of the regulatory framework, budget and Activity Plan of PPP.
-In PPP's Activity Report produced annually, it is required to demonstrate how it has performed against a set of key performance indicators (KPI) laid out in its MoU with

-Ofcom, Ofcom's co-regulatory criteria and any other indicators defined and agreed by the parties (Ofcom and ICTIS 2005: 7).
+In PPP's Activity Report produced annually, it is required to demonstrate how it has performed against a set of key performance indicators (KPI) laid out in its MoU with Ofcom, Ofcom's co-regulatory criteria and any other indicators defined and agreed by the parties (Ofcom and ICTIS 2005: 7).
 Ofcom and ICSTIS have committed themselves to 'liaise to identify shared interests and concerns and to address these through mutually supportive activity' (ibid: 4).

 PPP's role stems from its core responsibility to receive and investigate complaints related to breaches of its Code.
 It gives direction to - and can impose fines on where appropriate - parties involved in PRS provision (Ofcom 2008: 3-4).
 Accordingly, the PPP Code is intended to address those who are involved in 'the content, promotion and overall provision of PRS' (Ofcom 2008: 3), though this definition has tended to focus on telecommunications service providers.
-Very importantly, PPP cannot directly regulate broadcasters, which in the case of television phone-ins were found to be the key influential players.
+Importantly, PPP cannot directly regulate broadcasters, which in the case of television phone-ins were found to be the key influential players.
+The PPP Code has, however, shown itself to be responsive to developments in the PRS sector throughout its history.
+In 1992, its fifth edition introduced a prohibition on services which offered callers prizes contingent upon call duration.
+In 1995, new provisions on betting tipster services were introduced, whilst in 2005 an emergency amendment was made instructing network operators to withhold revenue transfers to their service providers for a 30 day period after service delivery in order to combat PRS fraud (ICSTIS 2006: 12).
+Section 7.6 of the PPP Code of Practice makes stipulations about the conduct of competitions using PRS.